tsathoqqua/limadocs/docs/source/daemon/money_d.rst

  exchange rates.

  Objects have an inherent "value".
-This is then translated into a particular currency via that currency's value -> actual exchange rate.
+This is then translated into a particular currency via that currency's value.actual exchange rate.

  Currencies have different denomiations, e.g. dollar have dollar and cent.
  Calculation is always based on the lowest denomination.
 Functions for